Gone are the days when women had to rely on the antiquated tweezer to wrench individual facial hairs from their roots.

 Do epilators work?

-Yes!
 There’s no need to step into the shower – as you would when shaving – so that removes a step from the process.
+Although many epilators allow for either wet or dry usage.

 Furthermore, the hairs tend to stay off longer, since you’re removing them directly from their follicles rather than clipping them.